juniem/ai-dev-kit-hol-2019/README.md

 After a few minutes (time to download the module), you should now see objects being detected by the camera when looking at its HDMI output!

 ## Build your own AI model
 We'll build our own AI model to detect when someone is wearing an hard hat.
-You have an hard hat on your desk which well be used to validate your model built with [Custom Vision](https://www.customvision.ai/).
+You have an hard hat on your desk which well be used to validate your model built with <a href="https://www.customvision.ai/" target="blank">Custom Vision</a>.

 ### Setup up a new Custom Vision project
-- Login to the Azure Custom Vision Service (Preview) at [https://www.customvision.ai](https://www.customvision.ai).
+- Login to the Azure Custom Vision Service (Preview) at <a href="https://www.customvision.ai/" target="blank">https://www.customvision.ai/</a>.

 - Create a new project, use these recommended settings:
     - Give it a name like `Simulated HardHat Detector`